sublime-security/sublime-platform/README.md

 Installation
 ----------
-> You must be in early access in order to deploy today.
-[Join early access](https://sublimesecurity.com/platform)
+> Sublime Platform is currently in early access.
+[Join](https://sublimesecurity.com/platform)

 Follow the [Docker deployment instructions](https://docs.sublimesecurity.com/docs/installation).
 A cloud-native AWS deployment is in the works.